Rizwan-Ishaq/SocialGraphPage/index.md

 This is a time of great development - especially in Europe.
 It is also the time of imperialism, causing great pain to people falling victim to the processes, and also defining the geography of the world we inherited.
 This was also a time of much turmoil with the dust of the french revolution still settling - and with this a plethora of new thoughts emerging on how to run a state[^xxx10].
 This was also the time of the great existentialist philosophers, who contemplated questions of ones conscient life and its meaning[^xxx9].

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph7_1800_1900_meh.png?raw=true)
+_Network of the Philosophers of the Years 1800 to 1900_

 Number of nodes: 167 <br>
 Number of edges: 250 <br>